Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Achieving success isn't easy, but it is achievable.
-As the Chinese proverb says, "A journey of a thousand miles begins with a single step."
-It's important to stay focused on the end goal and taking one step at a time.
-We can't expect immediate results, but with hard work and dedication, we can get closer to achieving our dreams.
+Life is full of ups and downs.
+As the Chinese Proverb says: "Defeat isn't bitter if you don't swallow it".
+We can choose to look at failure as an opportunity to learn and grow, instead of seeing it as a permanent defeat.
+It is important to remember that our attitude shapes our future.

 <!-- </quote> -->